AnvithaB04/ImageData-DS4002/README.md

    Under the SCRIPTS/AnalysisScripts folder you can find a file Model_Training_and_Evaluation.ipynb, upload this to Google Collab.

    For this assignment we connected to Google Collab's A100 GPU, which is from Collab Pro.
 Do not run the code yet.
 2. **Collect & Prepare Data**
+   - Go to the Oxford-IIIT Pet Dataset website: https://www.robots.ox.ac.uk/~vgg/data/pets/
+     Download the “Images” archive (`images.tar.gz`) and extract its contents into the `DATA/InputData/` folder.
-   - In your local IDE or terminal, run the organization script to sort raw images into breed subfolders:
+   - In your local IDE or terminal, run the organization script to sort raw images into breed subfolders and extract its contents in the `DATA/AnalysisData/` folder:
      ```bash
      python ./SCRIPTS/DataCollectionScripts/data_organization.py
      ```